OffcierCia/non-typical-OSINT-guide/README.md

 - [Cchatgpt-unlock-geolocation-data](https://www.digitaldigging.org/p/4-chatgpt-unlock-geolocation-data)
 - [Telegram-osint-vm-part-2](https://www.cqcore.uk/telegram-osint-vm-part-2/)

 Once you can distinguish the information, sort it out then the next thing you can do is start practicing.
 As you know, **good practice requires good motivation**!
+You only need to know one thing: people think that intelligence is fixed — but it isn’t.
+Your brain is like a muscle; the more you use it, the more it grows.
+Education is no longer a one-time event, but a lifelong experience.

 <details>
 <summary>Expand</summary>